 How to Prepare for P/D Surgery

-- Pre-Surgery tests and assessments: Before surgery, your doctor will order imaging scans, bloodwork and other tests to evaluate your health and make sure you’re ready for the procedure.
+Pre-surgery tests and assessments: Before surgery, your doctor will order imaging scans, bloodwork and other tests to evaluate your health and ensure you’re ready for the procedure.

-- Discussions with your surgical team: This is a good time to ask questions about the surgery, anesthesia or what recovery might look like.
+Discussions with your surgical team: This is a good time to ask questions about the surgery, anesthesia or recovery.

 Clear planning allows your medical team to perform surgery safely and address any concerns you may have ahead of time.
 Staying connected with your surgical team helps you feel supported every step of the way.